Garrafao/durel_system_annotators/README.md

 `python pipeline.py`

+## Models

+The repository currently contains these models:

+- Random: samples a random integer between 1 and 4 with uniform probability.
+- XL-Lexeme-Cosine: [XL-Lexeme](https://github.com/pierluigic/xl-lexeme) is a bi-encoder that vectorizes the input sequences using a XLMR-based Siamese Network.
+It is trained to minimize the contrastive loss with cosine distance on several WiC datasets.
+XL-Lexeme-Cosine returns the cosine similarity between word vectors.
+- XL-Lexeme-Multi: Predicts an integer between 1 and 4 based on thresholding cosine similarity between XL-Lexeme vectors at specified triple of thresholds (default is [0.2, 0.4, 0.6]).
+- XL-Lexeme-Binary: Predicts either value 1 or 4 based on thresholding cosine similarity between XL-Lexeme vectors at specified threshold (default is 0.5).

 ## Testing
 Please find integration tests under the folder `tests/`.
 Some tests rely on the data created by the script `tests/data.py`.
 Please run the script from the main directory, if you're missing any data with